Reservoir kernels and Volterra series: The reservoir kernel of a Volterra series

-\begin{remark} \normalfont We emphasize that the Volterra filter representation \eqref{linear funct of volterra} proves the strong universality of the Volterra reservoir in the sense that in that equality, the term $U ^{{\rm Volt}} _\lambda({\bf z}) $ depends only on the input ${\bf z} $ and not on the FMP filter $U$ that is being represented.
-In order to adjust the representation \eqref{linear funct of volterra} for another filter $U'$, it suffices to replace the linear readout ${\bf W}$ by a new readout ${\bf W}'$. \end{remark}
+\begin{remark} \normalfont The Volterra filter representation \eqref{linear funct of volterra} proves the {\bfi strong universality} property of the Volterra reservoir that we announced in the introduction.
+This means that in \eqref{linear funct of volterra}, the term $U ^{{\rm Volt}} _\lambda({\bf z}) $ depends only on the input ${\bf z} $ and not on the FMP filter $U$ that is being represented.
+To adjust the representation \eqref{linear funct of volterra} for another filter $U'$, it suffices to replace the linear readout ${\bf W}$ by a new readout ${\bf W}'$. \end{remark}